 The flowers and seeds heads can make a bright green dye.

-Gardeners grow it for rock gardens.
+Gardeners grow them for rock gardens.

 COSEWIC: Not at Risk